tj/go-search/Readme.md

 ## Lazy

 - Add an alias: `alias gos=go-search`
-- Hold cmd+click link to open in a browser
+- Press cmd+click link to open in a browser

 ## License